PGPKeyManager Class

 Remarks

-The unique identifier of the event is provided in EventID parameter.
+The unique identifier of the event is provided in the EventID parameter.
 EventParam contains any parameters accompanying the occurrence.
-Depending on the type of the component, the exact action it is performing, or the document being processed, one or both may be omitted.
+Depending on the type of the class, the exact action it is performing, or the document being processed, one or both may be omitted.

 SecureBlackboxStream Type